 Pass Physical Ability Test (11 timed events testing physical ability, stamina and endurance),

 When or how often are applications accepted?

-Applications are generally accepted once a year.
-However, exact dates for the application periods, test
+Applications are always accepted.
+However, exact dates for testing

-dates and additional information can be found by visiting these websites:
+and t additional information can be found by visiting these websites: